Stars And

 6-11-00 Original Author Unknown

-in the air and watching the crepe paper streamers flutter in the air, they think
+air and watching the crepe paper streamers flutter in the air, they

 Togetherness Flag